 In order to protect your cognitive health or even improve your memory and brain function, exercise should come first.
-Evidence shows exercise improves memory and cognition and helps stave off dementia.
+I know, if you are like me, exercise is not really my favorite thing to do but evidence shows exercise improves memory and cognition and helps stave off dementia.
+That might be worth walking around the block a couple of times.
 A 2010 study on primates revealed regular exercise did help monkeys learn new tasks twice as fast as those not exercising.

 Psychological health and good mood are also promoted by exercise.
 Exercise is also known to dispel depression.
 Exercise promotes mental health by normalizing insulin resistance and boosting natural “feel good” endorphins, serotonin, dopamine, glutamate and GABA.
 It has been tested out that well-trained muscles have higher levels of an enzyme that helps metabolize a stress chemical called dynurenine.